snowzach/gorestapi/README.md

 ## TLS/HTTPS
 You can enable https by setting the config option server.tls = true and pointing it to your keyfile and certfile.
-To create a self-signed cert: `openssl req -new -newkey rsa:2048 -days 3650 -nodes -x509 -keyout server.key -out server.crt`
+To create a self-signed cert: `openssl req -new -newkey rsa:2048 -days 3650 -nodes -x509 -keyout server.key -out server.crt` It also has the option to automatically generate a development cert every time it runs using the server.devcert option.

 ## Relocation
 If you want to start with this as boilerplate for your project, you can clone this repo and use the `make relocate` option to rename the package.